What is Custom Content and Why is it Important?

 When you use more specific language, it increases the chance that a user will actually click on your page and get the information they’re looking for.
 Long-tail keywords are also known to target web users that are further down the sales funnel.
 In our example above, the person searching for pet vaccination information may need to schedule a veterinary appointment for their new dog soon.
 Finding this veterinarian’s blog post could cause them to make an appointment with that clinic.

-2. Build Authority
+2. Builds Your Authority

 Creating custom content enables you to establish yourself as a knowledgeable leader in your industry.
 As you begin to produce more content on particular topics, both your audience and Google’s algorithm will begin to see your practice as an authority on those subjects.